artka54/vue-swipeable-pages/README.md

 ```

-## Know bugs
-There is a bug on ipad safari (possible on iphones too).
-When swiping the page the code doesn't block the vertical scrolling.
-I am going to look into it the following days.

 ## To Do
-#Fix a bug mentioned above
 #Improve transitions between pages as at the moment you can't see content when the next page is seen while swiping.
+(Possibly add lazy load)

 ## Change log
+v1.0.10:
+- fixed an incosistency in ios safari, when swiping to sides the vertical scroller would still be active.
+- now you have to swipe more to the sided than up/down in order to start the swipeable behaviour (though, there is also a minimum treshold for swiping on x axis)

 v1.0.8 - fixed a bug when swiped pages where not correctly positioned if some pages contained vertical scrolling